foysolc/aws-ec2-monitoring/README.md

    *This will ask for confirmation (`yes`).
 Be absolutely sure you want to delete all associated resources before proceeding.*

-## 🧠 Key Learnings & Interview Highlights

-This project provides invaluable hands-on experience for an Associate Cloud Engineer role, covering several key competencies:

-* **Core AWS Services (EC2 & CloudWatch):**

-  * "I gained direct experience deploying and configuring virtual servers (EC2 instances) and setting up essential monitoring (CloudWatch alarms) for operational health, which are fundamental to managing cloud infrastructure."

-* **Automation with User Data:**

-  * "I utilised EC2 user data to automate the bootstrapping of the instance, including installing a web server.
-This demonstrates practical automation skills, reducing manual effort and ensuring consistent instance configurations."

-* **Infrastructure as Code (IaC):**

-  * "Continuing my IaC journey, I used Terraform to define the entire EC2 deployment and monitoring setup.
-This reinforces the principles of repeatable, version-controlled, and declarative infrastructure management."

-* **Network Security Fundamentals:**

-  * "By configuring an EC2 Security Group, I applied fundamental network security principles, controlling inbound (SSH, HTTP, HTTPS) and outbound traffic to the instance, which is critical for protecting cloud resources."

-* **Operational Awareness & Monitoring:**

-  * "Implementing a CloudWatch CPU alarm showed my understanding of basic monitoring principles.
-It highlighted the importance of proactively identifying and alerting on potential performance bottlenecks in a cloud environment."

 ## 📄 Licence